Meeting Notes

 - Paste a transcript, Copy-paste from Zoom, Google Meet, Teams, Otter, Fireflies, Quill, or any other tool

-- Upload or drop a file, Click the Upload text file button to pick a file, or drag-and-drop a
+- Upload or drop a file, Click the Upload file button to pick a file, or drag-and-drop a

 Optionally select a client and project to link the meeting to.
 You can also set the meeting date.